FelixKratz/SketchyBar/README.md

 * *label_highlight*: wether the label is highlighted with the *label_highlight_color* (values: *on*, *off*, *toggle*, default: *off*)
 * *draws_background*: wether the item should draw a background (values: *on*, *off*, *toggle*, default: *off*)
 * *background_color*: draws a rectangular background for this item in the given color (this automatically activates *draws_background*)
+* *background_height*: the height of the background, the background will always be centered vertically around the center of the item
 * *background_border_color*: the color of the backgrounds border
 * *background_corner_radius*: the corner radius of the items background (default: 0)
 * *background_border_width*: the border width of the items background (default: 0)
 * *graph_color*: color of the associated graph
 * *script*: a script to run every *update_freq* seconds
 * *update_freq*: time in seconds between script executions
 * *click_script*: script to run when left clicking on item